How long does otters live

 Asian small-clawed otters have a similar lifespan compared to Eurasian otters, typically living around 12-16 years in the wild.
 These otters are highly social and live in large family groups, which may contribute to their longevity.

-See also How long is 3096 days in years
+See also How long does cocaine stay in blood

 While these are general averages, it is important to note that various factors, including habitat, availability of resources, predation, and human activities, can all influence the lifespan of otters in different regions.
 By studying the lifespan variations among different otter species, scientists can gain insights into the ecological health of their habitats and develop conservation strategies to protect them.